Khalid Sheikh Mohammed: Operation Bojinka

 Mohammed traveled to the Philippines in 1994 to work with his nephew Ramzi Yousef on the Bojinka plot, a Manila-based plot to destroy 12 commercial airliners flying routes between the United States, East Asia, and Southeast Asia.
+He identified as a Saudi or a Qatari plywood exporter and used the aliases "Abdul Majid" and "Salem Ali."
 The 9/11 Commission Report says that "this marked the first time KSM took part in the actual planning of a terrorist operation."

-Bojinka plans included renting or buying a Cessna, packing it with explosives and crash landing it into CIA headquarters, with a backup plan to hijack the twelfth airliner in the air and use that instead.
-This information was reported in detail to the U.S. at the time.

-In December 1994, Yousef had engaged in a test of a bomb on Philippine Airlines Flight 434 using only about ten percent of the explosives that were to be used in each of the bombs to be planted on U.S. airliners.
+In December 1994, Ramzi Yousef had engaged in a test of a bomb on Philippine Airlines Flight 434 using only about ten percent of the explosives that were to be used in each of the bombs to be planted on U.S. airliners.
 The test resulted in the death of a Japanese national on board a flight from the Philippines to Japan.
-Mohammed conspired with Yousef in the plot until it was uncovered on January 6, 1995.
-Yousef was captured February 7 of that same year.
+Mohammed conspired with Yousef in the plot until it was uncovered on 6 January 1995.
+Yousef was captured 7 February of that same year.

-Khalid Sheikh Mohammed was indicted on terrorism charges in the United States District Court for the Southern District of New York in January 1996 for his alleged involvement in Operation Bojinka, and was subsequently placed on the October 10, 2001, initial list of the FBI's 22 Most Wanted Terrorists.
+Mohammed was indicted on terrorism charges in the United States District Court for the Southern District of New York in January 1996 for his alleged involvement in Operation Bojinka, and was subsequently on 10 October 2001 listed as one of the FBI's 22 Most Wanted Terrorists.
+In early 1996, Mohammed returned to Afghanistan to avoid capture by U.S. authorities.
+In his flight from Qatar, he was sheltered by Sheikh Abdullah Al Thani, who was the Qatari Minister of Religious Affairs in 1996.